-Irish setters are the pride of their country and a breed that has won world fame.
-Beautiful, workable, intelligent - quality data and formed the basis for the popularity of these dogs.
-These fine dogs are adorned with billboards, they are shot in commercials and films.
-But what are these star-studded pets in life, and what awaits future owners?
+Irish Setters - the pride of their country and the breed that has won world fame.
+Beautiful, efficient, smart - these qualities and formed the basis for the popularity of these dogs.
+These beautiful dogs are adorned with billboards, they are removed in commercials and films.
+But what are these star pets in life, and what awaits the future owners?

 - Происхождение породы 1.
 Origin of the breed

 - Описание породы ирландский сеттер 2.
-Description of the breed Irish Setter
+Description of breed Irish Setter

 - Окрас ирландского сеттера 3.
-Color of the Irish Setter
+Coloring Irish Setter

 - Характер и обучение ирландского сеттера 4.
-The nature and training of the Irish setter
+Character and training of the Irish Setter

 - Правила содержания и ухода 5.
 Rules of maintenance and care

 - Фото ирландского сеттера 6.
-Photo of the Irish Setter
+Photo Irish Setter

 - Видео об ирландском сеттере 7.
 Video about the Irish Setter

 - Сколько стоит щенок ирландского сеттера 8.
-How much does a puppy of an Irish setter
+How much does an Irish Setter puppy cost?

-The roots of the Irish have been stretching since ancient times.
-Scientists have managed to establish that almost all the pedigree breeds are descendants of "ash dogs".
-The younger progenitors of this breed are Pointers, from which, in the 16th century, was a black-and-white English setter.
-And later, using the best representatives of hunting breeds, breeders managed to get the early Irish red setter.
+The roots of the Irish stretch from ancient times.
+Scientists were able to establish that almost all the breeds are descendants of "ash dogs".
+The younger progenitors of this breed are Pointers, from whom in the 16th century.
+A black and white English setter was introduced.
+And later, using the best representatives of hunting breeds, breeders managed to get an early Irish red setter.

-Specialists are sure that English setters, Irish water spaniels, setters-gordons and bloodhounds were used in breeding.
-The original goal pursued by the breeders was to obtain the ideal dog for bird hunting.
+Experts are sure that in the breeding they used English setters, Irish water spaniels, Gordon setters and Bloodhounds .
+The initial goal pursued by the breeders is to get the perfect dog for bird hunting.

-It should be noted that for those times breeding breed dogs and hunting were an integral part of the life of real aristocrats.
-Then the breeders competed, who will get the best breed, and there were several ruler sets from Ireland.
-From historical sources it was possible to find out that there were red-white dogs and reds with a black mask.
+It should be noted that for those times breeding dogs and hunting were an integral part of the lives of real aristocrats.
+Then the breeders competed for the best breed, and a few lines of setters from Ireland appeared.
+From historical sources, it was found out that there existed red-white dogs and red ones with a black mask.

-- absence of fear of water, shots and noise;
+- lack of fear of water, shots and noise;

 - excellent sense of smell and hearing;

-And the breeding activity has borne fruit.
-There were Irish setters, which immediately gained popularity.
+And the selection activity has borne fruit.
+Irish setters appeared, which immediately gained popularity.

-In the late 50's of the 19 century.
-In an exhibition with competitions participated 6 tens dogs of this breed.
-But the lack of a single standard did not allow for a qualitative assessment of dogs, which led to conflicts between judges and breeders.
+In the late 50s of the 19th century 6 dozen dogs of this breed participated in the exhibition with competitions.
+But the lack of a single standard did not allow a qualitative assessment of dogs, which led to conflicts between judges and breeders.
 However, the Irish continued to participate in such events, proving their qualities.
-The breed was gaining more and more fans and the breeding work continued.
+The breed gained more and more fans and the breeding work continued.

-In 1873 appeared the first club of breed in England, and in 5 years and on the territory of Ireland.
-Since 1877 the breeding of Irish Setters began in the USA.
+In 1873, the first breed club appeared in England, and after 5 years in Ireland.
+Since 1877, the breeding of Irish setters began in the United States.
 But there the dogs were divided into 2 types - representatives of the show class and working dogs.
-And later the first type became exclusively decorative, the second one considerably lagged behind in the exterior.
+And later, the first type became extremely decorative, while the second significantly lagged behind in the exterior.

-In Russia, the breeders sought to maintain the working qualities of dogs and eliminate the disadvantage - the complexity of training.
-As a result, still managed to bring hunting dogs with a balanced nature, which fully comply with international standards.
+In Russia, breeders sought to maintain the working qualities of dogs and eliminate the drawback - difficulty in training.
+As a result, it was still possible to bring out hunting dogs with a balanced character, which fully comply with international standards.

-Excellent external data of the breed representatives contributed to the fact that one of the well-known companies chose the Irish setter as a face of the trademark.
-And this, of course, added to the colorful Irish populists all over the world.
-Dogs are distinguished by long wool saturated red, strong, proportional physique, good-natured look and behavior of a true aristocrat.
-In modern characteristics, the Irish setter is a passionate hunter, tireless, inquisitive, loyal and affectionate to family members.
+Excellent external data of representatives of the breed contributed to the fact that one of the famous companies chose the Irish Setter face of the brand.
+And this, naturally, added to the colorful Irish popularity throughout the world.
+The dogs are distinguished by long hair of rich red color, strong, proportional physique, good-natured look and behavior of a true aristocrat.
+In the modern characteristics of the Irish setter - a passionate hunter, tireless, inquisitive, loyal and affectionate to family members.

-The weight of representatives of the breed varies in the range 25-35 kg.
-The growth of males at the withers is 58-67 cm, the female - 55-62 kg.
+The weight of representatives of the breed varies in the range of 25-35 kg.
+Growing males at the withers is 58-67 cm, females - 55-62 kg.
 The harmony of height and weight is very important.

 The main features in appearance that distinguish Irish Setters from other dogs are the following:

-- The head of the Irish is long, narrowed, with an oval bulky forehead without bulges.
-On the nape there is a pronounced hillock.
-The eyes are arranged in such a way that they give the dog an amused and joyful look.
+- The Irish head is long, narrowed, with an oval volumetric forehead without bulges.
+On the back of the head there is a pronounced bump.
+The orbits are arranged in such a way that they give the dog a surprisingly joyful look.

-- The end of the muzzle is U-shaped, with well-taut lips, pigmented to the color of the nose.
-Teeth small, create a tight row without gaps and scissor bite.
+- The end of the muzzle is U-shaped, with well tightened lips, pigmented to the color of the nose.
+The teeth are small, create a tight row without gaps and a scissor bite.
 The nose is mobile, the nostrils are large, round, the color of the lobe depends on the color of the coat — it can be black, brown, red-brown.

-- Eyes small, almond-shaped, with dry eyelids.
-The color of the iris varies from nutty shades to rich brown.
+- The eyes are small, almond-shaped, with dry eyelids.
+The color of the iris varies from nutty shades to deep brown.

-- The ears have a low wide landing.
-At the base of a rigid cartilaginous tissue, and closer to the ends of the ears are thin and soft.
+- Ears have a low wide fit.
+At the base of the hard cartilaginous tissue, and closer to the ends of the ears are thin and soft.
 During operation, the auricles turn forward.
-From 2 to 3 years in dogs on the ears the adorning hair grows.
+From 2 to 3 years in dogs on the ears grows adorning hair.

-- The body of the Irish setters is elongated, taut, with a graceful post.
-The whole view speaks of the strength and dexterity of the animal.
+- The body of the Irish setters is elongated, toned, with a graceful set.
+The whole species speaks of the strength and dexterity of the animal.
 The neck is of medium length, has a beautiful bend with developed muscles.
-The withers are not strongly pronounced, the sternum is of medium width, the ribs are arched.
+The withers are not very pronounced, the sternum is of medium width, the ribs are curved.

-- The extremities are well developed, with pronounced veins and muscles.
-The paws are collected, round in shape and small in size.
+- The limbs are well developed, with pronounced veins and muscles.
+Paws are collected, have a rounded shape and small size.

-- The tail is even, broad at the base, gradually narrowing.
-The dog carries it at the level of the spine.
-In grown up pets, it appears adorning hair.
+- The tail is flat, wide in the base area, gradually tapering.
+The dog carries him at the level of the spine.
+Have grown-up pets on it appears decorating hair.

-- The undercoat of the Irish is thick, but the hair itself is not thick.
-The coat is different in thickness and length.
-On her head she is short, the same in the area of the muzzle and in front on the paws.
-On the trunk, the wool has an average length, good density and softness.
-Behind on the paws, on the auricles, tail and along the bottom line, there are strips of long, smooth, silky wool.
+- The Irish undercoat is thick, but the hair itself is not thick.
+The core coat varies in thickness and length.
+On the head it is short, the same in the area of the muzzle and in front on the paws.
+On the body the coat has an average length, good thickness and softness.
+On the paws, on the auricles, on the tail and on the lower line, tows are made of long, smooth, silky hair.

 It will be interesting: